 4. Try on your items in the comfort of your own home and decide what you want to keep.
 (Remember, if you keep all 5 pieces you get 25% off your entire order.)

 5. Place the items you do not wish to keep back in the prepaid envelope and drop it in any USPS mailbox.
+Right now during the pandemic, Stitch Fix is allowing more of a grace period to check out and return your items.

 6. Go to your online profile and check out – be sure to leave specific feedback about what you liked and didn’t like about the items in your shipment.
 This will allow your stylist to better dress you in the future!